 - Help us maintain a healthy and safe environment.

-- Respect the confidentiality of other program participants, including information, photos, etc.
+- Respect the confidentiality of other program participants, including information, photos, social media posts, etc.

 - Notify us as soon as possible if you are unable to attend.